 Why the pen name "Rose Guildenstern," you ask?
 Rose as in Juliet's immortalized line, "A rose by any other name would smell as sweet," of course, but even more a reference to Tom Stoppard's play "Rosencrantz and Guildenstern Are Dead," about the most inconsequential characters in Shakespeare's own "Hamlet"--for it is not the author's name or identity that matters a whit, but only the meaning and the work itself that is remotely worthy of note.

 Rose's debut novel, Iago’s Penumbra, is a modern treatise on love and the darkness that redeems us, rooted in the works of Shakespeare—with a little philosophy, physics, and cosmic horror thrown in, just for fun.
 (To be published in early 2023.)

-Juno Lucina's most recent publication is a truly unique tarot deck collaboration with illustrator Monica Knighton entitled The Healing Tarot: 78 Ways to Wellness.
-Also the creatrix of The Kingdom Within Tarot deck and author of The Alchemy of Tarot: Practical Enlightenment Through the Astrology, Qabalah, and Archetypes of Tarot (with illustrator Shannon ThornFeather), Juno is an empress by design and a star by nature.
+Juno Lucina is the award-winning author of The Healing Tarot deck (illustrated by Monica Knighton) as well as The Kingdom Within Tarot deck and The Alchemy of Tarot book (both with illustrator Shannon ThornFeather).
+Juno is an empress by design and a star by nature.
 Ever fluid and changing, Juno is more a verb than a noun, more an introduction than a conclusion.
 She wishes that All awaken from Vishnu's dream, to see the truth and embrace All That Is.
 Juno is just a Story pointing the Way.